-Common Screamin’ Eagle 110 Engine Problems
+Common Screamin’ Eagle 110 Engine Problems And Solutions

 Overheating

-Oil Leaks And Poor Fuel-Economy
+Poor Fuel-Economy

 Faulty Lifter

 The faulty lifter problem was more common in the older engines of Screamin’ 110.
 Thankfully, this issue has died down considerably in recent versions.
 Yet, for older users, it can be a cause of headaches.
-When the lifter becomes faulty, it will create a loud noise making it easy for you to identify the problem.
+When the lifter becomes faulty, it will create a loud noise, making it easy for you to identify the problem.
+A faulty lifter with loud noise may happen for multiple reasons:

-- Poor lubrication: When the oil fails to reach the tappet, the metal parts will experience friction.
+- Poor Lubrication: When the oil fails to reach the tappet, the metal parts will experience friction.
 As a result, the metal parts will cause noise due to friction and wear out soon.
 You must ensure proper lubrication to avoid the problem.

-- Tight pushrod: The pushrod controls the opening and closing of the connected valve.
+- Tight Pushrod: The pushrod controls the opening and closing of the connected valve.
 The valve will not close down properly and get stuck in an opening position.
 It happens due to a tight pushrod, so you must refix it in its actual position.

-- Leaky exhaust: When the exhaust leaks, the engine might become sloppy.
+- Leaky Exhaust: When the exhaust leaks, the engine might become sloppy.
 As a result, the valves start causing a tapping noise.
 You need to apply a new sealant to fix the exhaust pipe leaks and see what happens.
 If the problem continues, replacing the exhaust is your only solution.

 Engine Bogging Down And Misfiring